ember-learn/cli-guides/guides/advanced-use/blueprints.md

 #### files

-The files directory contains file templates to be installed into the target directory.
+The files directory has file templates to be installed into the target directory.

 #### `_name_`